hvieira/ye-olde-online-store-akka/README.md

 ground for akka actor communication patterns

 ## Currently working on
-- Concept of user balance
-- Cart checkout
+- Cart checkout (payment will be a NOP)
 - Backfill unit tests of actors using the testkit